 Things to know before you visit Kedarnath Dham

-- The temple remains closed for six months due to heavy snowfall.
+- The temple remained closed for six months due to heavy snowfall.
 It remains open from April to October.

 - It is recommendable to avoid harsh winters and monsoon seasons.
 The region receives heavy snowfall in the winter and heavy downpours in the monsoon, which can cause landslides.